JFreud/congenial-shell/README.md

 Input: char array of current path
 Returns: char array to current directory name
 Used to display directory part of command prompt

+### pipes
+void pipes (char * line)
+Input: line with a pipe in it
+Returns: void
+Used to run commands that have a pipe in them